ip-tools/patzilla/README.rst

   ... against EPO/OPS and display the results.
   You will be able to step through result pages and display fulltext- and family-information, but running custom queries will be disabled.

+- The `numberlist demo`_ will display the patent documents DE102011075997A1, DE102011076020A1, DE102011076022A1 and DE102011076035A1.
+  This is a showcase about how to integrate a link to a list of patent documents into own applications.

 - The `document view demo`_ will display the patent document EP0666666A2 without any control elements.
   This is a showcase about how to embed the document view into own applications or